kraemer-raimund/recommended-reading/README.md

-# recommended-reading
+# Recommended Reading

-Recommended articles with summaries.
+*The linked articles represent the views and opinions of the respective authors.*